About to fly long haul with a baby or kids? Our family travel hacks for kids will help you breathe easy, mama

 For most of us, the thought of traveling on planes with small kids is enough to induce little bouts of internal hysteria.
 How will you cope (often on your own!)?
 How will you keep your kids still, in their seats and most of all quiet?
 Have you downloaded all these educational apps for your kids?
-We can’t promise to solve all your travel problems but with this handy guide to travel accessories compiled by real jet-setter mamas – why yes the answer is not just an ipad! (some of them are even DIY) -we hope we can at least bring you some calm before your trip!
+We can’t promise to solve all your travel problems but with this handy guide to family travel hacks for kids compiled by real jet-setter mamas – why yes the answer is not just an iPad! – we hope we can at least bring you some calm before your trip!

 Check out our gallery for all our travel essentials for kids!